sebastian989/ParceSwift/README.md

 }
 ```

-Next you have to create an object and call 'fromDictionary' function:
+Next you have to create an object and call 'fromDictionary' function passing the dictionary in the parameters:
 ```
 let user = User()
 user.fromDictionary(dataDictionary)